Disease Guide ·Heart Disease ·2026

 The Heart Murmur Pre-Existing Trap

-If a heart murmur was detected at any vet visit before enrollment — even a grade 1 murmur noted as 'incidental' — the insurer will likely deny all future heart disease claims as pre-existing.
-This is one of the biggest insurance traps for Cavalier owners.
+If a heart murmur was documented before enrollment - even a minor grade 1 murmur - future heart disease claims may be denied as pre-existing.
+This is a major trap for Cavalier owners.
 Enroll before the first murmur is documented.

 Red flag · Chronic condition